 - $20,000 but less than $100,000 is a 2nd degree felony punishable by up to 15 years in prison.

 - Over $100,000 is a 1st degree felony which can bring a prison sentence of 30 years.

 Also, the severity of a theft charge can also be enhanced based on previous theft convictions.
 If you have 2 previous theft convictions, you can be charged with a third degree felony on the 3rd charge.
 You can suddenly be faced with a felony theft charge even if you just shoplifted a soda!

 There are so many ways to have what might be considered a practical joke turn into a serious felony charge - based on what, where, and when a small item is taken.

 Contact Orlando Theft Defense Lawyer Jack Kaleita

-If you are facing theft charges in Orlando, Longwood or in any other place in Central Florida call our Orlando theft defense attorney Jack Kaleita today.
+If you are facing theft charges in Orlando, Longwood or in any other place in Central Florida call our Orlando theft defense attorney today.
 Mr. Kaleita has extensive experience dealing with the different types of theft charges and will work with you to get the best possible outcome in your theft case.
-Let his background be in YOUR corner to protect YOU!
+Let his background as a former prosecutor be in YOUR corner to protect YOU!
 Call him today!
 Call (407) 831-7800 or (866) 422-7934 for a free consultation.
-You may also email us at email@example.com or fill out our online form located at the top of this page and we will get back to you shortly.
+You may also email us at firstname.lastname@example.org or fill out our online form located at the top of this page and we will get back to you shortly.